hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 ## Introduction
 [HPE GreenLake for Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake Cloud services, is built on  [HPE Ezmeral Runtime Enterprise](https://www.hpe.com/us/en/software/ezmeral-runtime.html) and deployed as an enterprise-grade container management service using open source Kubernetes.
 HPE GreenLake for Containers provides a standardized way to create Kubernetes clusters using cluster blueprints.
 It allows you to view details about created clusters and launch to the HPE Ezmeral Runtime Enterprise, where you can view a dashboard that displays the status of all Kubernetes services and resource utilization across all clusters.
 It also allows you to download the kubectl binary, together with the kubeconfig file of the cluster, in order to access and deploy applications to the cluster from the command line using kubectl.

 <img src="/img/hpe-ecp-dashboard.png" width="480" height="538" alt="HPE ECP Dashboard">

 However, there are a couple of issues using the downloaded kubeconfig file from the dashboard:

 1. The kubeconfig file is tied to the user who logs in to HPE GreenLake for Containers.
-There are a number of use cases that access the Kubernetes cluster from outside, with script that uses kubectl or a client library, which are not tied to any particular user.
+There are many use cases that use simple scripts such as in Bash that call out to the kubectl, or a proper client library to access the Kubernetes cluster with the kubeconfig outside the cluster.
+They are not tied to any particular user.
 Providing a kubeconfig file that’s tied to your user is not considered to be a clean design.
 Given that each user may have different privileges, providing the kubeconfig file to allow access to the cluster might violate the principle of least privilege.

 2. Since launching to the HPE Ezmeral Runtime Enterprise is configured through SAML SSO, a session token is fetched and added to the kubeconfig file each time when you launch to the dashboard.
 With HPE GreenLake for Containers, the session token is configured to expire after an hour.
 You will be unable to use the downloaded kubeconfig file to access the cluster after token expiration.
 You have to re-launch to the dashboard and download again the kubeconfig file.

 3. The kubeconfig is generated for the HPE Ezmeral Runtime Enterprise.
 It contains commands to show version, authenticate and refresh of the environment.
 The standard kubectl tool installed from the official Kubernetes site does not work with this kubeconfig file.
 You have to download the HPE kubectl plugin, available from the same dashboard, and use it together with the kubectl and the kubeconfig file.

 You need a cleaner solution to have a kubeconfig file that is not tied to a specific user, has the right set of privileges, and works permanently with the standard kubectl tool.
-This blog post walks you through the process of creating a general-purpose kubeconfig file that allows to access and deploy applications to the Kubernetes cluster in HPE GreenLake for Containers.
-The created kubeconfig files can be used by any external scripts, especially the CI/CD pipeline setup, to work with the Kubernetes cluster.
+This blog post walks you through the process of creating a general-purpose kubeconfig file that allows you to access and deploy applications to the Kubernetes cluster in HPE GreenLake for Containers.
+The created kubeconfig files can be used by any external scripts, especially in your CI/CD pipeline setup, to work with the Kubernetes cluster.

 ## Prerequisites
-You need to download the Kubectl binary, together with the HPE Kubectl plugin and the kubeconfig file, from the launched HPE Ezmeral Runtime Enterprise Dashboard.
+You need to download the kubectl binary, together with the HPE kubectl plugin and the kubeconfig file, from the launched HPE Ezmeral Runtime Enterprise Dashboard.
 The downloaded Kubectl binary and its plugin need to be set up in your environment.
 To simplify the setup process, you export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
-With those setups in place, you can access the Kubernetes cluster created in the HPE GreenLake for Containers.
+With those setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Containers.

 You have access to permissions that can create and update the following resources in the Kubernetes cluster:
 -	Kubernetes Service Account(s)
--	Kubernetes Roles & Rolebindings
+-	Kubernetes Roles & RoleBindings

 ## Setup Details
 ### Create a Kubernetes Service Account
-Here is the yaml manifest file to create a service account in the Kubernetes cluster.
-You replace the name `cfe-demo-serviceaccount` with your service account name.
+You use the following yaml manifest file to create a service account in the Kubernetes cluster.
+Replace the name `cfe-demo-sa` with your service account name.

 ```json
 # serviceaccount.yml
 ---